TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-23-5-signs-should-never-have-a-talk-abroad.md

 I'm sorry, but you were not born lucky enough to be Linus Torvalds, Rasmus Leford, Fabien Potencier or Marco Pivetta.
 You'd have to work hard on yourself, have at least 1000 followers, 3 popular open-source packages and own website with real PHP blog posts.

-From my experience, if you response to Call for Papers to one of [the PHP conferences](http://php.net/conferences/index.php) there are free 10 times less talk slots than talk suggestions.
+From my experience, if you response to Call for Papers to one of [the PHP conferences](http://php.net/conferences/index.php) there are free 10 times fewer talk slots than talk suggestions.

 <div class="text-center mb-4">
     <img src="/assets/images/posts/2018/friends/ou.png" class="img-thumbnail">